Skip to navigationSkip to main contentSkip to footerScaleway DocsAsk our AI

 When both BGP sessions are up, the InterLink has Active status.
 If one BGP session is up, and the other down, the status moves to Limited Connectivity.
 If both BGP sessions are down, the status is marked as Down.
 See the page on InterLink statuses for full information.

 By default, all route announcements from both sides are blocked by InterLink.
 This is part of a safety-net mechanism to allow customers to efficiently and safely control traffic flow across the link.
-You must create and attach an allowed routes list (aka routing policy), to specify the IP prefix announcements to whitelist from each side.
+You must create and attach a routing policy for each traffic type (IPv4 and/or IPv6), to specify the IP prefix announcements to whitelist from each side.
 This is step one of two in allowing traffic to flow across the InterLink.
-See the configuration page for more information on allowed routes lists.
+See the configuration page for more information on routing policies.

 Route propagation

-Even after attaching an allowed route list, traffic cannot flow across your InterLink until you activate route propagation.
-This is the second part of the safety-net mechanism enabling you to fine-tune the traffic that flows across your InterLink.
+Even after attaching a routing policy, traffic cannot flow across your InterLink until you activate route propagation.
+This is the second part of the safety-net mechanism, enabling you to fine-tune the traffic that flows across your InterLink.
 Route propagation can be activated or deactivated whenever you want.
 See the configuration page for more information on route propagation.